laurentperroteau/yupik-mixin-vendor/README.md

 > Is part of [Yupik collection of modules](https://github.com/laurentperroteau/yupik)

-The generation of prefix is disabled by default, but if you don't use Autoprefixer or Compass, add this variable to enable :
+The generation of prefix is disabled by default, but if you don't use [Autoprefixer](https://github.com/postcss/autoprefixer), add this variable to enable :

 ````scss
 $yupik-vendor: true;